 - Western Washington continues to see limited supply of land suitable for agriculture production.

-- Supply remains low.
-While demand is slightly less than a year ago (due to rising interest rates and input/transportation costs), it’s sufficient to support values.
+- While demand is slightly less than a year ago, it continues to exceed supply and support values.

 - Lands suitable for vineyards and existing vineyard properties remain active with stable to increasing values.

-- Despite volatile commodity prices, agricultural land continues to be in high demand and values remain strong statewide.
-Increasing input prices may hamper profitability.
+- Despite rising input prices, agricultural operations generally report positive returns and land continues to be in high demand statewide.

-- Idaho continues to make the national news as one of the most unaffordable housing markets due to high demand and low supply.
-Out of state buyers often have purchasing power that local residents do not.
+- Idaho is ranked as one of the most unaffordable housing markets, largely due to out-of-state buyers who have greater purchasing power than local residents.

 Share your feedback!
 Click Here to complete a two-minute survey about this Snapshot.